DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Space, however, is not material and neither is it a support.
 Certainly, a space can be located but always in relationship to another space.

-The philosophies of Leibnitz and Kant, in the seventeenth to eighteenth century and later natural physics in the nineteenth and early twentieth centuries, demonstrate that space is an *a priori* condition for understanding how objects are situated in relation to each other.
+The philosophies of Leibniz and Kant in the seventeenth and eighteenth century and later natural physics in the nineteenth and early twentieth century, demonstrate that space is an *a priori* condition for understanding how objects are situated in relation to each other.
 Space is not some specific thing, but rather the specific arrangement of things in their respective relationships.
 This shift in